cloro

 • Microsoft-backed, reliable, modern browser automation

-• Strong ecosystem of stealth plugins (playwright-extra, playwright-stealth)
+• Strong ecosystem of stealth plugins like playwright-extra

 The DIY reality check